method-inc/challenges/autocorrect/README.md

 ## Bounty

-This is a hurt-me-plenty mission, so a Little Village gyro - and beer - awaits any Skookum challenger who manages to tackle it.
+This is a hurt-me-plenty mission, so a **Little Village gyro - and beer** - awaits any Skookum challenger who manages to tackle it.
-I'll even go out and pick it up for you.
-In the cold.
+I'll even go out and **pick it up for you.** In the cold.
 That's how hard this is.

 ## Requirements

 Someone screwed up a git merge and now the iPhone's autocorrect code has been lost forever.

 Shit!
 Now, when you're sending drunk texts, everyone will know.
 Unacceptable.

-This challenge is to build your own autocorrect algorithm.
+This challenge is to **build your own autocorrect algorithm.**

 It has three levels of difficulty so the Sr. devs don't get an easy beer off me:

 ### Jr

-- accept strings of text via stdin.
+- Accept strings of text via stdin.
-- separate words by whitespace (like an iPhone).
+- Separate words by whitespace (like an iPhone).
-- check each word entered against a dictionary (words.txt).
+- Check each word entered against a dictionary (words.txt).
-- if the word isn't in the dictionary, find a replacement.
+- Replace any words that aren't in the dictionary file.
-- the replacement should be a dictionary word with the same length and the shortest hamming distance.
+- Replacements should be dictionary words with the shortest hamming distance.
-- if two replacements share a hamming distance, the one with the higher frequency wins.
+- If two replacements share a hamming distance, the one with the higher frequency wins.
-- output your corrected string to stdout (don't worry about punctuation or formatting).
+- Output your corrected string to stdout (don't worry about punctuation or formatting).

 ### Mid

-- your output should exactly match the punctuation of the input string.
+- Your output should exactly match the punctuation of the input string.
-- it should also match the formatting (capitalization, white-space) of the input string.
+- It should also match the formatting (capitalization, white-space) of the input string.

 ### Sr

-- instead of the hamming distance, you'll be using the keyboard distance like a real iPhone.
+- Instead of the hamming distance, you'll be using the keyboard distance like a real iPhone.
-- all keys on your keyboard are separated by some shortest path (A -> Z = 1, Z -> P = 9).
+- All keys on your keyboard are separated by some shortest path (A -> Z = 1, Z -> P = 9).
-- for each different symbol, instead of the hamming +1, you'll be adding a +N.
+- For each different symbol, instead of the hamming +1, you'll be adding a +N.
 - N is the keyboard distance between the desired key and the one your user fat-fingered.

 ### Tools at your disposal

-- fixtures/words.txt: a dictionary of the top 7.7k English words, sorted by frequency (desc).
+- `fixtures/words.txt` a dictionary of the top 7.7k English words, sorted by frequency (desc).
-- fixtures/test-*.txt: simple test strings with which to run your code.
+- `fixtures/test-*.txt` simple test strings with which to run your code.
-- fixtures/keymap.json: a map between each relevant keyboard key and its neighbors.
+- `fixtures/keymap.json` a map between each relevant keyboard key and its neighbors.

 ## Jr Example